 Although demanding in both time and commitment, we believe this course to be challenging and fulfilling.
 The course provides the ideal platform for any student wishing to pursue the extensive career opportunities in the design or the creative and visual arts field.
 It will also appeal to those students who have been successful at GCSE and wish to maintain a creative balance in their studies.

-To see further evidence of the work produced by students, please visit our online gallery at: www.flickr.com/fortismereartdepartment/collections and audio visual work at: www.fortismere.blip.tv
+To see work produced by our students, please visit our online gallery at: www.flickr.com/fortismereartdepartment/collections and the department’s instagram: @fortismere_art_photography

-The course is wide ranging covering many approaches to creating Art and Design with four broad aims to develop the students’:
+The course is wide ranging, covering many approaches to creating Art and Design with four broad aims to develop:

 - Intellectual, imaginative, creative and intuitive powers;